Break Point Detection for Functional Covariance: Introduction

 \section{Introduction}

-Functional data analysis has attracted attention of researchers in the last few decades and many methods for structural break detection for functional data have been developed.
-Here, we propose a novel method of detecting and testing structural breaks in functional covariance.
-The motivation of this paper comes from a neuroscience experiment conducted by co-author Frostig (see Wann, 2017) to investigate changes in the rat brain following an induced ischemic stroke.
-Local field potentials (LFP) are recorded from 32 implanted tetrodes on the rat brain cortex during the pre-stroke and post-stroke phase (each phase consisted of five minutes of recording) which are segmented into one-second epochs.
+Functional data analysis has attracted attention of researchers in the last few decades and many methods for structural break detection of functional data have been developed.
+Here, we propose a method of detecting and testing structural breaks in covariance function.
+The motivation of this paper comes from a neuroscience experiment conducted in the Frostig neurobiology laboratory at UC Irvine (see Wann, 2017) to investigate the change in rat brain local field potentials following an induced ischemic stroke (by arterial clamping).
+Local field potentials (LFPs) are recorded from 32 implanted micro-tetrodes during the pre-stroke and post-stroke phase (each phase consists of five minutes of recording) which are segmented into one-second epochs.
 Thus we have multivariate (32-dimensional) functional curves for each epoch and a total of 300 epochs for the pre-stroke phase and also 300 for the post-stroke phase.
-We expect structural change in each LFP tetrode following a stroke.
-Note, however, that one should not assume the structural change to take place immediately upon the clamping of the artery (simulating ischemic stroke) because there may be some time delay or lag till changes in the brain signals are manifested.
-Here, all trajectories have constant mean and thus fluctuate around $0$ for both pre-stroke and post-stroke and thus our goal here is to develop a method for detecting a change-point method in the functional covariance.
-To the best of our knowledge, this is the first paper on change-point detection for functional covariance.
+We expect to observe structural change in each LFP tetrode following the onset of simulated stroke.
+Here, all epoch trajectories fluctuate around $0$, leading to zero mean functions.
+In fact, it is common to preprocess and treat many brain electrical signals (e.g., electroencephalograms and local field potentials) to be random fluctuations around 0. {(see e.g., Ombao et al.~(2005, 2016), Motta and Ombao (2012), Fiecas and Ombao (2016), and Wu et al.~(2014))}.
+Thus our goal here is to develop a method for detecting the change point in the covariance function.
+One major benefit of developing the test procedure based on entire epochs, which are treated as random functions, is that the test procedure is robust to chance variation {(e.g., outliers or irregular extreme values)} and random errors because it is nearly impossible that all observations in an epoch are contaminated by chance variation.
+Moreover, the effect of chance variation or random errors can be attenuated by functional smoothing techniques.